att-cloudnative-labs/kubesweeper/README.md

 # Kythera Kubernetes Deployment Crawler

-Automatically crawls through resources in a Kubernetes cluster and acts according to certain conditions.
-As of now, Kubernetes
+Automatically crawls through resources in a Kubernetes cluster and acts according to [certain conditions outlined here](#configuration-defaults).
+As of now, Kubernetes Deployment Crawler will delete deployments and their associated resources if the waiting reason and/or pod restart counts dictate.

-Deployment Crawler will delete deployments and their associated resources if the waiting reason and/or pod restart counts dictate.
+If your Kubernetes clusters are filling up with non-Running pods, then the Kubernetes Deployment Crawler's automatic deletion can assist.
+Future iterations of this project can involve other actions based on crawling through Kubernetes cluster resources, such as generating reports per namespace without actually deleting.

 <p align="center">
     <a href="https://github.com/att-cloudnative-labs/kythera-k8s-deployment-crawler/graphs/contributors" alt="Contributors">